Examine a variety of thematic programs that focus on specific topics and span the centuries of Jewish art from varied perspectives

 Art Through the Prism of A Culture

-Art Through the Prism of A Culture is an overview of artworks from the oldest known object to contemporary images from all over the world.
+Art Through the Prism of A Culture of artworks from the oldest known Jewish art object to contemporary images from all over the world.
 Mosaics, illuminated manuscripts, etchings, woodcuts, photographs, paintings, and ceremonial Judaica of marble, brass, silver, stone, iron, and glass are all included.
-This program tells the story of this unique and special culture through art objects from many places and across many centuries.
+It tells the story of this unique and special culture through the art objects which come from many places and across many centuries.

 Human Figure and Jewish Culture

 (3 Part Series)

 The Human Figure and Jewish Culture begins with the Second Commandment and its interpretations.
 It then surveys the varied artworks and aesthetic styles of depicting human forms from the earliest known images in a Jewish setting (3rd c., CE) through contemporary times.

 This program starts with wall paintings, illuminated manuscripts, gravestone reliefs, and moves to etchings, sculpture, and paintings in many varied approaches.